Trump To Target Social Media With Executive Order - UrduPoint

 "This will be a Big Day for Social Media and FAIRNESS!"
 Trump said on Twitter.

-Although he is the dominant US political presence on Twitter and Facebook, a fight with social media also plays into Trump's narrative ahead of his difficult November reelection battle that liberal forces are trying to censor the right.
+Although he is the dominant US political presence on Twitter and Facebook, a fight with social media also plays into Trump's narrative ahead of his difficult November reelection battle that liberal forces are trying to censor Republicans.

 A draft of the order reported by CNN accuses platforms of not showing the "good faith" required under their current self-regulating status.